-Consistency in trading begins with money management and one of they key aspects is correctly sizing positions.
-The aim of a trader should be for each trade to have similar % impact on account balance as much as possible.
-With experience, trader will know which trades to scale more aggressively and which to use weaker size of position, but at the beginning and especially on the setups where trader does not have strong conviction it is best practice to always use similar % risk on each trade.
+Consistency in trading begins with money management, and one of the critical aspects is correctly sizing positions.
+The aim of a trader should be for each trade to have a similar % impact on account balance as much as possible.
+With experience, the trader will know which trades to scale more aggressively and which to use the weaker size of the position.
+Still, initially, especially on the setups where the trader does not have a firm conviction, it is best practice to always use a similar % risk on each trade.

-There are two components that go into sizing the positions and exposing the account that is traded, one is the strength of volatility on asset (outside) and the other is the % risk (inside) of how much % of account balance (in USD) trader actually wants to expose on each trade.
-Both of those variables together will dictate how to properly scale positions and defining the R unit on trade.
-With excluding either of those two variables the R units no longer are R units, since they do not neutralize across the large sample size of trades on account, thus keeping both variables always to measure R/%/volatility is required.
+Two components go into sizing the positions and exposing the account that is traded, one is the strength of volatility on asset (outside exposure), and the other is the % of account equity risk (inside exposure) of how much % of account balance (in USD) trader wants to expose on each trade.
+Together, both variables will dictate how to scale / size positions and define the R unit on trade properly.
+By excluding either of those two variables, the R units are no longer neutralized, meaning that the component of randomness is increased.

-The goal of trader should be to have % risk on account where the edge comes trough and there is enough room in terms of number of losses so that account is not destroyed or drained too much before the edge turns equity balance back into neutral or positive state.
-That means the % risk will totally depend on many different things, it is often stated that trader should risk 1 or 2% per position max, that is just general number thrown out there, it is a good guide but lets break down how to determine how much you should risk per trade, because 2% risk might be too conservative or too aggressive for one, depending on the factors.
+This means the % of risk will depend on many different things.
+It is often stated that traders should risk 1 or 2% per position maximum which is often just a general number thrown out there.
+It is a good basic guide don't get me wrong, but let's break down more in-depth on how to determine how much you should risk per trade because a 2% risk might be too conservative or too aggressive for one, depending on the factors.

-How much to risk per trade in terms of %?
+How much to risk per trade in terms of % of equity?

-To define % of risk on trade there are several basic factors to determine (the factors bellow significantly impact on how much can trader afford to risk in terms of account balance in USD):
+To define ideal % of risk-on trade, there are several basic factors to determine that (the factors bellow significantly impact how much trader can afford to risk in terms of the account balance in USD):